 There’s nothing as hearty as a good meal that starts with hummus and ends with baklava.
 Fall in love with falafel all over again at these Middle Eastern restaurants in Hong Kong.

-Travelling all the way to Dubai to get a taste of authentic Middle Eastern cuisine?
-Those were the days!
-Hong Kong serves hot new dishes at these new restaurants every month and the food scene here knows no borders.
-If you love a good resto that also serves a handful of vegetarian options, then you’ll love these Middle Eastern restaurants in Hong Kong.
+No need for a getaway for a taste of authentic Middle Eastern cuisine!
+Hong Kong has hot new restaurants opening every month, contributing to an exciting food scene that knows no borders.
+If you love a good resto that also serves some mean vegetarian options, you’ll love these Middle Eastern restaurants in Hong Kong.

 Best Middle Eastern restaurants in Hong Kong